 The doses of chemotherapy (chemo) drugs that can be given safely are normally limited by the side effects these drugs can cause.
-One of the most serious is damage to the bone marrow, which is where new blood cells are made.
-Even though higher doses of these drugs might be more effective in treating Ewing tumors, they can’t be given because they would severely damage bone marrow cells, leading to life-threatening shortages of blood cells.
+One of the most serious is damage to the stem cells in bone marrow, which make new blood cells.
+Even though higher doses of chemo might be more effective in treating Ewing tumors, they can’t be given because they would severely damage these bone marrow cells, leading to life-threatening shortages of blood cells.

-To try to get around this problem, a doctor may treat the child with high-dose chemo (sometimes along with radiation therapy) and then use a stem cell transplant to “rescue” the bone marrow, giving the child new blood stem cells to replace those that were destroyed.
+To try to get around this problem, high-dose chemo (sometimes along with radiation therapy) can be followed by a stem cell transplant to “rescue” the bone marrow, giving the person new blood stem cells to replace those that were destroyed.

 In the past, this type of treatment was often called a bone marrow transplant.

 If a stem cell transplant is considered as part of the initial treatment plan for a Ewing tumor, the person first gets standard doses of chemo, then local treatment of the tumor (surgery and/or radiation therapy), followed by high-dose chemo and a stem cell transplant.

 The first step in a stem cell transplant is done before the treatment with high-dose chemo.
 The patient's own blood-producing stem cells are collected (harvested) to use later.
 This type of transplant, where the stem cells are taken from the patient, is known as an autologous transplant.
 (In another type of stem cell transplant, called an allogeneic transplant, the stem cells come from a donor.
 This type is not used often for treating Ewing tumors.)

 The stem cells are usually collected from the blood using a procedure similar to a blood donation.
 But instead of going into a collecting bag, the blood goes into a special machine that filters out the stem cells and returns the other parts of the blood to the person’s body.
 The stem cells are then frozen until the transplant.
 Stem cells might need to be collected more than once.